ojroques/nvim-buildme/README.md

 ## Usage
 The plugin checks for a build file and runs it in a terminal buffer.
-By default, that file is a shell script named `.buildme.sh` located in the current working directory.
+By default, this file is a shell script named `.buildme.sh` located in the current working directory.

 If you're using Neovim built-in LSP client, the working directory should be